Angmar2722/Angmar2722.github.io/CTFwriteups/bcactf2021.md

 ![BCACTF 2021 Writeup](/assets/img/ctfImages/bcactf2021/img6.png)

-Aftering looking around with my browser's developer tools, I found the heart of this website, a Wasm (<a href="https://en.wikipedia.org/wiki/WebAssembly
+After looking around with my browser's developer tools, I found the heart of this website, a Wasm (<a href="https://en.wikipedia.org/wiki/WebAssembly
 " target="_blank">Web Assembly</a>) file which contained some source code :

 ```wasm